 “Parakalo” (Παρακαλώ) in Greek means “please”.
 So, to order a coffee in Greek, you will say “ena”, then the name of the coffee, and then “parakalo”.

-You can also change the number depending on the quantity of coffees that you want.
+You can also change the number depending on the number of coffees that you want to buy.
 Dyo (δυο) means two, and tria (τρία) means three.

 - Skétos – Plain – Coffee with no sugar